CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 ## Bulletin Board

-You should check CUNY [Blackboard](http://bbhosted.cuny.edu) (Bb) regularly since the instructor will post all class material there.
+You should check [CUNY Blackboard][Blackboard] (Bb) regularly since the instructor will post all class material there.
 You are responsible for any email the instructors might send there.
 Please ensure you have configured Bb to use your *CUNY email address*.

 ## Student Expectations